Transcript

 The angst of the Fifth Symphony is part one, and the doom-laden power of the Sixth Symphony is outer movements are absent for the most part in the Seventh, where even The Conjuring of Hoffmanesque ghost imagery in the middle movements does not frighten but only fascinates and bewilders.

 Despite negative commentary on the Seventh, it contains a wealth of creative and interesting ideas, fascinating images, and extraordinary diversity of coloristic effects.
-Although its structural problems are daunting, when conceived as an enormous musical parody, the divergent strands of the seventh appear to fit together cohesive.
+Although its structural problems are daunting, when conceived as an enormous musical parody, the divergent strands of the seventh appear to fit together cohesively.

 By Lew Smoley